Town Centre Strategy and Initiatives

 Littlehampton Town Centre is viewed as a vital area of the Town, providing residents and visitors with essential retail outlets, services – both public and private – and leisure space.
 Leadership from local authorities, other key stakeholder parties and the private sector is required to ensure the long-term viability of this asset.

 In 2022 a strategy was developed and created following a public consultation survey.
 Within this, an Action Plan has been devised to highlight a range of proposals and opportunities identified by the community and stakeholders that can deliver regeneration in Littlehampton by 2030.
-To read the full strategy and action plan, please use the link here.

 The Mission